7sakshi7/Converting-Data-into-Numbers-/README.md

 Steps-
 1. Get the data ready for ml model
-2. Differentiate x and y i.e. x = data except traget variable(feature variables) y=target / label variable
+2. Differentiate x and y i.e. x = data except target variable(feature variables) y=target / label variable
 Here we are checking someone has heart disase or not using RandomForeset Classifier
 3. Split data into training and test data
 4. Fit the data